Smoke and Mirrors

 “Are you done eating that crap?”
 Levi questioned Madeline as he grabbed the box that contained the remaining doughnuts.

 “I suppose so since you’re going to toss them,” Madeline pouted.

 “Good.
 Follow me.”

 Taking the box into the kitchen, Levi dumped it into the trash and then washed his hands in the sink.
-He then proceeded to remove about a half a dozen ripe fruits from the brown bag, along with some whole grain bread, and a bag of granola.
+He then proceeded to remove about a half a dozen ripe fruits from the brown bag, along with some whole grain bread.

 Madeline nodded.
 She was ready to absorb all she could.